nikosheng/aws-cloudfront-signed-cookies-java/README.md

 ## Setup

-*Replace the cloudfront domain / s3ObjectKey /  keyPairId in the sample code*
+**Replace the cloudfront domain / s3ObjectKey /  keyPairId in the sample code**

+You might also change the iprange to resrict the ip cidr to visit your contents.

 Signed URLs for a private distribution.
 Note that Java only supports SSL certificates in DER format, so you will need to convert your PEM-formatted file to DER format.
 To do this, you can use openssl: